Cameroon vs Nigeria: TV channel, free stream, kick-off time, odds & match preview

 Nigeria have a number of options to choose from in this decisive encounter while Anthony Nwakaeme could make his international bow.

-The Super Eagles tend to stick to the starting line-up that silenced Cameroon 4-0 in the first leg, with a back four and a midfield anchored by captain John Obi Mikel, while Odion Ighalo is expected to lead the attack.
+The Super Eagles are likely to stick to the starting line-up that silenced Cameroon 4-0 in the first game, with a back-four and a midfield anchored by captain John Obi Mikel, while Odion Ighalo is expected to lead the attack.

 |Position